Concrete Column Calculator

 What should I double-check before trusting the answer?

-This is volume math only.
-Footing bells, reinforcement, anchors, structural loads, form size, and code rules can change real material needs.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+This is material volume math only.
+Footing bells, flared bases, reinforcement, anchors, structural loads, form bracing, vibration, soil, frost depth, inspections, and local code can change the real pour.
+Also check the unit, scale, mode, and result limit because small input changes can change the answer.

 What does diameter mean for a concrete column?